Last Updated on June 24, 2026

 Sheepshead and Black Drum

-Both species stay active around jetty pilings and channel markers between cold fronts.
-Sheepshead feed on barnacles and oysters, requiring small hooks and light tackle.
-Black drum average 5 to 15 pounds and hit cut bait on the bottom.
+Both species remain active around jetty pilings and channel markers between cold fronts.
+Sheepshead feed on barnacles and oysters, so small hooks and light tackle are required.
+Black drum average 5 to 15 pounds and take cut bait on the bottom.
 This is a solid family option when offshore trips are off the table.

 - Peak months: December through February